aakarshrestha/compose-vertical-slider/README.md

 # compose-vertical-slider

 A simple verticle slider that is created in Jetpack Compose.
 ComposeVerticalSlider allows users to make selections from the range of values by dragging the slider in vertical axis.
+With screen orientation change, ComposeVerticalSlider also adjusts accordingly.

 The min value that is allowed to choose is 0 and max value is 100.